ujjwal717/bank-customer-churn-dashboard/README.md

 I used DAX formulas to create measures and columns to analyse and visualize the data in detailed and comprehensive manner.
 It includes multiple reports according to different analysis and visualization criteria such as different reports for "Gender Based Analysis" and another different report for "Age Based Analysis".

+**Check the screen recording of the dashboard from here** :- https://www.linkedin.com/feed/update/urn:li:activity:7164312659830530049/

 Different Analysis done according to different reports are given below :-

 **1) Main Report Page :-**